Salkantay Wilderness Trek to Machu ïcchu 4 Days | TreXperience

 Day 2: Salka Glamp – Salkantay Lake – Frozen Inca Pass – Sisaypampa – Inca Canal Camp

-This is the toughest day, and the most wild.
-You wake up early with coca tea or coffee brought to your tent, then start the climb deeper into the remote Salkantay wilderness.
+Day 2 is the most challenging day of the trek, but also one of the most powerful.
+You wake up early at Salka Glamp with hot coca tea or coffee brought to your tent, then begin hiking deeper into the remote Salkantay wilderness.

 • Distance: 13 km / 8 mi